 Review copy provided by Pencil 1st Games

 “Skulk Hollow” begins with two players each selecting one of two opposing factions: the Foxen or the Guardians.
-Each faction in turn features an extra level of player choice: the Foxen player is able to choose one of four different leaders; while the Guardian player will select from one of four different Guardians.
+Each faction in turn features different Guardians or Leaders to choose from.
 The Foxen player wins if they are able to assign enough damage to defeat the Guardian.
 Part of what makes this so interesting is that the Guardian body itself is represented by a second game board, allowing Foxen to jump on and attack the Guardian directly.
 Damage to the Guardian is assigned to specific spots on the board, and as each location fills fills with damage, the Guardian will lose an ability.
 Instead of a straightforward approach like the Foxen, the Guardian has two paths to victory: kill the Foxen leader, or accomplish a character specific game ending condition.

 Each turn, players will play two or three cards from a hand of four.
 Almost everthing you do in this game is controlled by these cards- movement, attacks, summons, etc. With the Foxen, a given warrior must be capable of a given action (such as a melee attack) in order to take it.
 The other part of this equation is the power mechanic.
 When power is earned, players add it to their ‘pool’ space.
 At the end of a turn, power stored in the pool can be assigned to characters, which can then be spent during subsequent turns to provide a player with a free action with that character.